perfkitpp/perfkit/doc/net-protocol.md

   window_key: string; target window to manipulate operation?: string one-of [open|close|yes|no]; 'yes' and 'no' are for modality, that are treated as simple 'close'
     on non-modal windows
-  wnd_size: int16[2]; current window size of client machine, which is used for optimize image/draw call transfer. camera_3d?: camera_scheme; request new camera status if needed. this can be ignored/overwritten from server side.
+  resize?: int16[2]; fill this field if canvas resize is required. camera_3d?: camera_scheme; request new camera status if needed. this can be ignored/overwritten from server side.
     by explicitly calling 'buffer->ignore_client_camera_control'
     position: float[3]